aicenter/FUP/lectures/lecture10.md

 ## Monads

-In the previous lecture we pulled out the boilerplate that was needed to chain computations into a function `andThen`
+In the previous lecture we pulled out the boilerplate that was needed to chain failing computations into a function `andThen`
 ```haskell
 andThen :: Maybe a -> (a -> Maybe b) -> Maybe b
 ```
-which accepted a value `Maybe a` from a potentially failing computation and inserted it into a function `a -> Maybe b`.
+which accepted a value `Maybe a` and inserted it into a function `a -> Maybe b`.

 The problem of chaining `IO` actions is almost exactly the same!
 We want to sequence a value coming from `getLine` which is an `IO String` action and stick it into a `String -> IO ()` function.
 The